 Why is it important to track?

-Tracking MRR is ideal to keep a close eye on how your SaaS business is doing.
+Tracking MRR helps determine the overall health of your SaaS business.
 Looking at weekly numbers is too soon to identify churn and engagement, and annual may be too long to spot issues to correct before it’s too late (e.g., a sudden uptick in churn due to a software bug).

 The formula

-MRR = (Number of customers x Average Revenue per User)
+MRR = (Number of Customers x Average Revenue per Customers per Month)

 How do you track marketing metrics?